 Creating an image out of binary data is a demanding process.
 To make a 3-D image, the graphics card first creates a wire frame out of straight lines.
 Then, it rasterizes the image (fills in the remaining pixels).
 It also adds lighting, texture and color.
-For fast-paced games, the computer has to go through this process about sixty times per second.
+For fast-paced games, the computer has to go through this process about 60 to 120 times per second.
 Without a graphics card to perform the necessary calculations, the workload would be too much for the computer to handle.

 The graphics card accomplishes this task using four main components:

 Next, we'll look at the processor and memory in more detail.